mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - it is the beam search algorithm that's causing problems (and worth spending time on)
 - or whether it might be your RNN model that is causing problems (and worth spending time on)

-It's always tempting to collect more data (as seen in other courses) and similary it's always tempting to increase bean width But how do you decide whether or not improving the search algorithm is a good use of your time?
+It's always tempting to collect more data (as seen in other courses) and similarly it's always tempting to increase bean width
+But how do you decide whether or not improving the search algorithm is a good use of your time?
 Idea is to compare `p(y*|x)` and `p(ŷ|x)`